codingSteve/codingSteve.github.io/docs/2015-10-21-essentials.md

 Everything important I have learned in over fifteen years is here.
 Described by people who are more effective than I am.
-This is all you need to know to run rings around your peers and become utterly indispensable in every team you work on and it will not take you a whole career to read.
+This is all you need to run rings around your peers and become utterly indispensable in every team you work on and it will not take you a whole career to read.

 <!--more-->

+{% include non-coding-socialbar.html %}

 ------------------------------------------------------------------------------------------------------